Aswaic/Project1/README.md

 ### 1. **Candidate generation**
 We generate top-50 candidate books for each user using:
-- Collaborative Filtering (CF)
+- Collaborative Filtering (CF): Looks at what similar users liked.
+If User A and User B have similar reading histories, books liked by B but not yet seen by A are recommended to A
-- TF-IDF content similarity on titles + subjects
+- TF-IDF content similarity on titles + subjects: Looks at the words in book titles and subjects.
+Books are turned into a “bag of words.”
+Rare but important words are given more weight.
-- BERT-based embeddings (MiniLM)
+- BERT-based embeddings (MiniLM): Uses a deep learning model to understand the meaning of the text, not just the words.
+Turns book titles/subjects into vectors (embeddings) and finds other books with similar meanings, even if the words are different.

 ### 2. **Blended hybrid score**
 We combine the 3 models using a weighted sum: